mariamawit-a/mariamawit-a/README.md

 - 🏫 I go to UCI
 - 🇪🇹 I am from Ethiopia
-- 🔭 I’m currently working on a twitter IOS clone
+- 🔭 I’m currently working on an Instagram clone IOS app
 - 🌱 I’m currently learning Swift
 - 👯 I’m looking to collaborate on fun projects
 - 📫 How to reach me: kaluasnake@gmail.com